Klortho/JatsTagLibrary/README.md

 Navigate to any element documentation page.
-For example, starting at the [Article Authoring Tag Library](http://jats.nlm.nih.gov/articleauthoring/tag-library/1.0/), navigate to _Element_ → _&lt;abbrev&gt;_.
+For example, starting at the [Article Authoring Tag Library](http://jats.nlm.nih.gov/articleauthoring/tag-library/1.0/), navigate to _Elements_ → _&lt;abbrev&gt;_.
 You should see "permalink" in the upper-right hand corner.
 Click on that, and verify that your browser address bar now has "http://jats.nlm.nih.gov/articleauthoring/tag-library/1.0/?elem=abbrev".